willhogan11/Data_Rep-Querying_Project_2015/README.md

 ##Design & URL's
 My API was designed to be made accessible to anyone looking for information regarding Primary Schools in Ireland.
 This has been made possible by connecting with the [data.gov.ie](https://data.gov.ie/data) website and using my API as the interface to retrieve the information.

+The data format returned, can be either JSON or XML.
+The examples provided in this API, focus primarily on JSON format, however just to illustrate, i have included a sample xml response also.

 ####Using the provided URL's
 With this API, you can get a list returned in JSON format using the POST(Preferred) or GET method at the following URL:
 ``` http://www.education.ie/en/Publications/Statistics/PrimarySchools/county/name/[name] ```
 where the _name_ section of the url, requires the users input.

 So for example if we type in Carlow instead of the [name], the URL will change to this:
 ``` http://www.education.ie/en/Publications/Statistics/PrimarySchools/county/name/Carlow ``` and will return a list of schools in Co Carlow, with the following properties for each one:
 - **County Name**: The name of the Country